 Head of electoral commission says presidential election has been “free and fair” though president nullified it.

-The electoral commission said Mutharika came ahead of Lazarus Chakwera, who won 27.8 percent, and outgoing president Joyce Banda who won 20.2 percent.
+Mutharika won 36.4 percent of votes cast of the May 20 poll.
+Lazarus Chakwera won 27.8 percent and the outgoing president Joyce Banda won 20.2 percent.

 Banda has reportedly accepted the election results despite earlier this week stating the poll was null and void due to fraud.

-Al Jazeera’s Haru Mutasa, reporting from Blantyre, said Mutharika was expected to be inaugurated early on Saturday and forgo the presidential transition period, in order to avoid facing contention from his opponents.
+Al Jazeera’s Haru Mutasa, reporting from Blantyre, said Mutharika swore the oath of the presidency so quickly to avoid facing contention from his opponents.

 On Thursday, Maxon Mbendera, the head of the country’s electoral commission, said that the presidential elections were held in a free, fair, and credible manner although anomalies were discovered at over 4,000 polling stations.